walrusmcd/wumpus-babylonJS/readme.md

 I have modified that project from a QR code valentines day maze, into a traditional hunt the wumpus.

-It uses the Babylon.js 3D game engine from [here](https://github.com/BabylonJS/Babylon.js) and the cannon.js physics engine from [here](https://github.com/schteppe/cannon.js/)
+I have also updated it from the tutorial to use the latest drops of the Babylon.js 3D game engine from [here](https://github.com/BabylonJS/Babylon.js) and the cannon.js physics engine from [here](https://github.com/schteppe/cannon.js/)

 ## Getting started